ch-stark/blog1506/acm/README2.md

         spec:
           clusterPoolName: red-cluster-pool-gcp-1

-The resulting set of managed clusters is as follows.
+The resulting set of spoke clusters is as follows.

 	$ oc get managedclusters -A
 	NAME                           HUB ACCEPTED   MANAGED CLUSTER URLS                                           JOINED   AVAILABLE   AGE